By Rebecca Mason, RDN

 Get back to basics.

 While a 2015 Job Seeker Nation survey revealed that 61% of satisfied employees would leave their position for better pay elsewhere, the buck doesn’t stop there.
 Competitive, fair pay and an attractive benefit package are essential for attracting and retaining talent, but knowledge is power where finances are concerned.
 Seek out opportunities for one-on-one appointments with a financial advisor for your team or live financial educational seminars or webinars.
 The key here is to include a variety of topics—not everyone is ready to plan for retirement.
 They may just need solid budget and debt reduction strategies.
-You may also want to explore various mobile apps or games as a tool, but don’t discount the value of providing in-person financial planning advice from a trusted professional.
+You may also want to explore various mobile apps or games as a tool, but don’t discount the value of providing financial planning advice from a trusted professional.

 Broadcast your health benefits.

 Those who report stress related to finances and paying for medical care are more likely to skip preventive care appointments and avoid seeking medical care when necessary.
 This can result in higher health care costs as conditions worsen over time.
 To make sure your employees are using their benefits to the fullest and choosing a plan that best suits them, consider hosting an annual benefit fair.
 Make sure employees understand what is available to them; highlight deductibles, out-of-pocket costs and covered services.
 Is virtual care available?
 Can they check the cost of procedures before they get scheduled?
 A thorough understanding will empower them with the confidence needed to make informed decisions and feel more control over their finances.